artemkaxboy/tor3proxy/README.md

 Tor and 3proxy (socks5 proxy configured to route through tor) docker container.
-The main goal of this image is to allow you to reach web resources through tor-network with a chane to protect access to your proxy with a password.
+The main goal of this image is to allow you to reach web resources through tor-network with a chance to protect access to your proxy with a password.

 ## What is Tor